Skip to Content

 Joojeh Kabob

-Spice up your grilling game with joojeh kabob – a tasty Persian chicken kabob known for juicy, saffron-spiced boneless chicken breast flavored with fresh onion, salt, and pepper that’s grilled to perfection over an open flame.
-And just like koobideh kabob, have a lavash ready to soak up all the flavor as the kabobs travel from the grill to your table.
+Spice up your grill game with joojeh kabob—a tasty Persian dish featuring juicy, saffron-spiced, boneless chicken grilled to perfection over an open flame.
+Have the lavash ready, because, just like koobideh kabob, you’ll want something to soak up all the juicy flavor of the kabobs.

 What is Joojeh Kabob?

-Joojeh kabob is an Iranian dish consisting of boneless chicken pieces spiced with onion, aromatic saffron, and other spices, then skewered and grilled over an open flame.
-The result is tender, juicy chicken with a naturally smoky flavor, perfect for any occasion.
-Pair the kabobs with saffron rice, lavash, and Shirazi salad.
+Joojeh kabob is a Persian dish consisting of boneless chicken pieces, spiced with onions, aromatic saffron, and other spices, skewered and grilled to perfection over an open flame.
+The result is tender, juicy chicken with a naturally smoky flavor, perfect for any occasion with saffron rice, warm lavash, and Shirazi salad.

 • Chicken Breast: Boneless, skinless chicken breasts or thighs are the most commonly used cuts of chicken for joojeh kabob.
 Cut them into bite-sized pieces that are easy to thread onto skewers to cook on the grill.